 If you wash the injection site with soap and water before you start it will reduce the number of bacteria on your skin and reduce the risk of infection.

-If you use a swab, rub it over the site several times in the same direction before you inject.
+If you use an alcohol swab, rub it over the injection site once, in one direction, and allow the alcohol to dry in the air before injecting.